OpenELAB/OpenELAB-M5StickCPlus2-Slot-2/README.md

 };
 ```

-7、Then open our M5StickCPlus2_slot.ino project file, in the first part has been introduced, here to be able to change our picture, where the number represents *slot_symbols pointer array of hexadecimal data represented by the picture, for example, we wrote in the example of the Ghostface, we put in the first place, then in the The following figure symbolIndices array write the number 0, why is the number 0 it, because the starting coordinate of the number is 0, so if we put two pictures then we write is 0 and 1, if three then it is 0, 1, 2.
-It is not recommended that the same number close together.
-It is not recommended to put the same numbers next to each other, and the numbers in the symbolIndices array can only be within a reasonable range.
+7、Next, open our M5StickCPlus2_slot.ino project file.
+We've already covered the initial setup, and now we’ll move on to changing the picture.
+The number represents the *slot_symbols pointer array’s hexadecimal data for each image.
+For example, if we use the Ghostface image and place it in the first position, then in the symbolIndices array, you would write the number 0.
+Why 0?
+Because the starting index is 0.
+So, if you have two images, you'd write 0 and 1.
+If three, then 0, 1, 2.
+Keep in mind, it’s not recommended to place the same numbers next to each other, and the values in the symbolIndices array must stay within a reasonable range.

 ![QQ_1726813215593](https://github.com/user-attachments/assets/41581cf8-2213-48c1-bd82-9850d648586d)

-8、If you need to add more than one picture the same way using the previous steps, in order to put it can be, up to support 10 pictures.
+8、If you need to add more than one picture, just follow the same steps as before.
+You can add up to 10 pictures in total.

 ### compile and run
 1、After completing the installation of the dependencies, open the good downloaded zip archive